wormhole-foundation/hello-token/README.md

 }
 ```

+Note: If you wish to send multiple different tokens along with the payload, the `sendTokenWithPayloadToEvm` helper as currently implemented will not help (as it sends only one token).
+However, you can still simply call `transferToken` twice and request delivery of both of those TokenBridge wormhole messages by providing two VaaKey structs in the 'vaaKeys' array.
+[See an example of HelloToken with more than one token here](https://github.com/wormhole-foundation/hello-token/blob/main/src/example-extensions/HelloMultipleTokens.sol).

 ### Receiving a Token

 We know that our ‘sendVaasToEvm’ call will cause `receiveWormholeMessages` on ‘targetAddress’ to be called with